yardinternet/lando-brave/README.md

 ```yaml
 # This file is needed because Lando determines the app root based on the first loaded config file.
 ```

+If you have a `provision` directory in your project's root, it is no longer necessary and can be removed.